 Local Authority: YES / NO

 If YES - which:

 Name and contact number :

 Details of advice received:

 Other: (e.g. NSPCC)

 Which:

+Which:

 Name and contact number:

+Name and contact number: Details of advice received:

+Name and contact number: Details of advice received:

+Name and contact number: Details of advice received:

-Details of advice received:
+Name and contact number: Details of advice received: Signature:

-Signature:

-Print name:

-Date:

-Ensure the Safeguarding Officer is informed and this form is passed to them asap.

-Remember to maintain confidentiality on a need to know basis - only if it will

-If a child is in immediate danger or needs urgent medical treatment phone 999 protect the child.
+protect the child.
 Do not discuss this incident with anyone other than those who need to know.